 Our CEO discusses the importance of weather analytics and insights from big data to a company’s reputation, financial success and risk management, and customers’ experience.

 Knowing when to treat roads, or not, relies on having the right data to inform decisions.
-It’s a balance the weather experts know well.
-Working with over 100 highways authorities across Great Britain alone, covering over 160,000 miles of public roads, gives unparalleled insight into the unique and challenging conditions that maintenance teams work through to keep the country moving and prevent road traffic incidents.
+Working with highway authorities across Great Britain gives unparalleled insight into the challenging conditions that maintenance teams work through.

 Knowing what the weather could be in the coming months is essential for planning and preparation for the European transportation sector, especially with the COVID-19 pandemic Being aware of potential weather risks, such as high winds, extreme temperatures and flooding, can help managers schedule crews and road maintenance work, as well as prepare for potential emergency responses.